domschrei/mallob/README.md

 ```
 mkdir -p build
 cd build
-cmake ..
+cmake .. <cmake-options>
 make
 ```
 If you want to make use of Glucose as a SAT solver, use the cmake option `-DMALLOB_USE_RESTRICTED=1` (after having read the Licensing section below).
+Use `-DMALLOB_USE_ASAN=1` to build Mallob with Address Sanitizer for debugging purposes.

+### Docker

-Alternatively, you can run mallob in a virtualized manner using Docker, which was successfully done for the SAT Competition 2020.
+Alternatively, you can run mallob in a Docker container.
-Adjust the `CMD` statement in the `Dockerfile` and edit the execution script `aws-run.sh` to fit your particular infrastructure.
+Run `docker build .` in the base directory after setting up Docker on your machine.
+The final line of the output is the ID to run the container, e.g. by running `docker run -i -t <id> bash` and then executing Mallob interactively inside with the options of your choosing.

 ## Usage

 mallob can be used in several modes of operation which are explained in the following.

-### 0. Help
+### Launching Mallob

-Execute `mallob -h` or `mallob -help` to get a comprehensive list of all program options.

-### 1. Mono instance solving mode

-Call mallob in one of the two following ways:
+For any multinode computations, Mallob is launched with `mpirun`, `mpiexec` or some other MPI application launcher.
+In addition, Mallob supports spawning SAT solver engines in two ways: As a number of separate threads within the MPI process, or as its individual child process.
+This can be set with `-appmode=thread` or `-appmode=fork` respectively.
+Forked mode is the default mode and requires that (i) the executable `mallob_sat_process` (produced during the build) is located in a directory contained in the `PATH` environment variable and (ii) the environment variable `RDMAV_FORK_SAFE=1` must be set.

+To sum up, a command to launch Mallob is usually structured like this:
 ```
-mallob -mono=<cnf-file> [options]
-mpirun -np <num-processes> [mpi options] mallob -mono=<cnf-file> [options]
+RDMAV_FORK_SAFE=1 PATH=.:$PATH mpirun <mpi-options> ./mallob <options>
 ```

+### Solving a single SAT instance

+Call mallob with the option `-mono=<cnf-file>`.
-mallob will run in single instance solving mode on the provided CNF formula file: All available MPI processes (if any) are used with full power to resolve the formula in parallel.
+Mallob will run in single instance solving mode on the provided CNF file: All available MPI processes (if any) are used with full power to resolve the formula in parallel.
 This option overrides a couple of options concerning balancing and job demands.

-The mallob-mono configuration for the SAT 2020 Cloud Track essentially corresponds to the following parameter combination for the current version:
+For instance, the `mallob-mono` configuration for the SC 2020 Cloud Track roughly corresponds to the following parameter combination:
 ```
 -mono=<input_cnf> -log=<logdir> -T=<timelim_secs> -appmode=thread -cbdf=0.75 -cfhl=300 -mcl=5 -sleep=1000 -t=4 -v=3 -satsolver=l
 ```
 This runs four solver threads for each MPI process and writes all output to stdout as well as to the specified log directory, with moderate verbosity.

-### 2. Scheduling mode (JSON API)
+### Scheduling and solving many instances

-Launch mallob without any particular options regarding its mode of operation. mallob then opens up a JSON API which can be used over the file system of any of the client nodes under `<base directory>/.api/`.
+Launch mallob without any particular options regarding its mode of operation.
+Mallob then opens up a JSON API which can be used over the file system of any of the client nodes under `<base directory>/.api/`.

 The API distinguishes jobs by the user which introduced them.
-By default there is a user `admin` defined as follows in `.api/users/admin.json`:
+By default there is a user `admin` defined in `.api/users/admin.json`.
-`{ "id": "admin", "priority": 1.000 }`
 You can just use this user or create a new one and save it under `.api/users/<user-id>.json`.
 The priority must be larger than zero and no larger than one; a higher number gives more importance to the user's jobs.

 To introduce a job to the system, drop a JSON file in `.api/jobs/new/` structured as follows: